eeeschwartz/content-guide/pages/punctuation.md

 **Ellipsis (…)**

+>In general treat an ellipsis as a three-letter word, constructed with three periods and two spaces.

 > Use ellipses to indicate the deletion of one or more words in condensing quotes, texts and documents, or to indicate hesitation.
 Be careful to avoid deletion that would distort the meaning.